 Deep Learning for Humans - Possible With TensorFlow and Keras Ecosystem

 It is not only time-consuming to build Deep Learning models from scratch, but it is also hard.
-We needed a full ecosystem to help us build models easily and deploy them.
+We needed a full ecosystem to help us build and deploy models easily.

 TensorFlow along with its sister libraries allow us to develop Machine Learning, Computer Vision, and Natural Language Processing (NLP) models easily.